Association By-Laws (April 2020)

-- not engaged in the day to day activities of the bunker industry, but who are connected with and interested in the industry and its operation, including but not limited to lawyers, chemists, engineers, surveyors, insurers, financiers, journalists, and others providing services to the Bunker Industry who the Board considers are acceptable for
+(b) not engaged in the day to day activities of the bunker industry, but who are connected with and interested in the industry and its operation, including but not limited to lawyers, chemists, engineers, surveyors, insurers, financiers, journalists, and others providing services to the Bunker Industry who the Board considers are acceptable for membership.

-- Student membership shall be open to any person, not being less than 18 years of age, who aspires to work or practice within the fields included in (a) and (b) above.
+(c) Student membership shall be open to any person, not being less than 18 years of age, who aspires to work or practise within the fields included in (a) and (b) above.
 Student membership shall be permitted for a maximum of five years and admission to student membership shall be at the discretion of the Chief Executive.
-Subject to the foregoing, student membership shall carry the same rights and obligations as individual membership, save that student members shall not be eligible to stand for election to the
+Subject to the foregoing, student membership shall carry the same rights and obligations as individual membership, save that student members shall not be eligible to stand for election to the Board.

 Honorary Membership may be granted by the Board, in their sole discretion, to any person whom the Board considers has made an exceptional contribution to the development of the bunker industry, or to the development of the Association, or who the Board considers is otherwise deserving of this class of membership and all or any fees and subscriptions otherwise payable shall be waived for as long as such person remains an honorary member.
 Honorary Membership shall carry the same rights as provided by the Articles of Association for Individual membership.